-The Board of Commissioners may require employees who drive on county business to attend driver's training whenever the aforementioned determines the training necessary, even though guidelines have not been exceeded.
+The Board of Commissioners may require employees who drive on county business to attend driver's training whenever they deem necessary, even though guidelines have not been exceeded.

-- 1. Drivers are to refrain from all forms of distracted driving, including but not limited to cell phone use. - 2.
-Employees operating county-owned vehicles or privately-owned vehicles while conducting Official County business shall observe all traffic laws, rules and regulations, in addition to using common sense and good judgment.
-If during the course of employment, an employee exhibits a disregard for safe driving procedures, the county may deny future authorization to operate a vehicle while representing the county. - 3.
+- 1. Drivers are to refrain from distracted driving, including but not limited to cell phone use. - 2.
+Employees operating county-owned vehicles or privately-owned vehicles while conducting Official County business should observe traffic laws, rules, and regulations, in addition to using common sense and good judgment.
+If during employment, an employee exhibits a disregard for safe driving procedures, the county may deny future authorization to operate a vehicle while representing the county. - 3.
 Any employee who regularly operates a privately-owned vehicle to conduct county business is required to maintain automobile liability insurance coverage on their privately-owned vehicle.
-Employees who do not maintain minimum required SD liability limits of coverage will not be allowed to use their privately-owned vehicles for county business. - 4.
-Any employee who drives on county business is required to report to the employee's supervisor if convicted of a Class 1 misdemeanor driving offense. - 5.
+Employees who do not maintain minimum required SD liability limits of coverage should not be allowed to use their privately-owned vehicles for county business. - 4.
+Any employee who drives on county business is required to report to the employee's Supervisor if convicted of a Class 1 misdemeanor driving offense. - 5.
 Only authorized personnel may operate county vehicles. - 6.
-All drivers and passengers using county vehicles, equipment or personal vehicles will wear seat belts. - 7.
-Vehicles will be maintained in safe and operable condition.
-Departments shall monthly perform visual inspection on lights, brakes, horns, turn signals, and tires.
-Operators shall report all unsafe or defective equipment they observe to supervisors. - 8.
-County vehicles with gas engines shall be refueled only when the engine is off. - 9.
-County vehicles will be parked with the motor stopped and key removed.
+Drivers and passengers using county vehicles, equipment or personal vehicles should wear seat belts. - 7.
+Vehicles should be maintained in safe and operable condition.
+Departments should perform monthly visual inspections on lights, brakes, horns, turn signals, and tires.
+Operators should report unsafe or defective equipment they observe to Supervisors. - 8.
+County vehicles with gas engines should be refueled only when the engine is off. - 9.
+County vehicles should be parked with the motor stopped and key removed.
 No vehicle should be left running while unattended. - 10.
-Slow-moving vehicles shall be equipped with the appropriate signs. - 11.
+Slow-moving vehicles should be equipped with the appropriate signs. - 11.
 Not more than three persons should ride in the front seat of any vehicle, or one person for each seat belt. - 12.
-No person shall ride on any portion of a motor grader, tractor, or similar equipment except as the driver, operator or trainer. - 13.
-No person shall ride in the bed or box of a truck. - 14.
+No person should ride on any portion of a motor grader, tractor, or similar equipment except as the driver, operator, or trainer. - 13.
+No person should ride in the bed or box of a truck. - 14.
 Drivers should not permit vehicles to be loaded beyond the capacity of the unit. - 15.
 Equipment and tools carried on or in a vehicle should be placed securely in compartments or fastened down. - 16.
-Drivers should be particularly cautious when driving near children - 17.
+Drivers should be particularly cautious when driving near children. - 17.
 Children should be kept from playing on or around county-owned vehicles and/or equipment. - 18.
 When moving vehicles onto, out of, or near buildings, such movement should be done slowly and with caution. - 19.
-Employees shall not jump on or off vehicles while in motion. - 20.
-Backing Operations - Backing should be avoided unless absolutely necessary.
+Employees should not jump on or off vehicles while in motion. - 20.
+Backing Operations - Backing should be avoided unless necessary. - Backing should be done only after the driver has made certain their vehicle has adequate clearance on sides. - Backing should be done very slowly and with extreme caution. - Both sides should also be observed during backing operations.

-- Backing should be done only after the driver has made certain their vehicle has adequate clearance on all sides. - Backing should be done very slowly and with extreme caution. - Both sides should also be observed during backing operations. - Where possible, backing should be done with the use of a signalman.
+• Where possible, backing should be done with the use of a signalman.